 Location: Ripley-Grier Studios (NY Spaces), 520 Eighth Ave (36th/37th), 16th Fl

-Cost: Cost $495 for 3-day Pitch Conference, including Agents Panel
+Cost: Cost $495 (Early-Bird Discount $460 through October 5th) for 3-day Pitch Conference, including Agents Panel

 Day 1 - Friday

 9:30 am - 4:00 pm Participants workshop their pitches with a workshop leader from New York Writers Workshop.
-After people sign in, there are short introductory remarks, and you’re assigned to a group (usually between 10 and 15 people) and a group leader.
+Attendees are assigned to a fiction, nonfiction or YA group (usually between 10 and 15 people) and a group leader.
 From 10:00 until around 4:00, with a break for lunch, you and the other members of your group work on your pitches.
 Each participant reads his/her draft.
 The NYWW instructor provides guidance in revision for clarity, concision, and impact.
-In true workshop fashion, you’ll be able to learn from the leader’s and other participants’ feedback on your pitch as well as everyone else’s.
+In true workshop fashion, you’ll be able to learn from the leader’s and other participants’ feedback on your pitch, as well as the pitches of everyone else.

 Day 2 - Saturday